 Unless allowed otherwise elsewhere in this RFP, the Design-Build Team shall provide seven (7) new traffic signals and modify three (3) existing traffic signals.
 All of these signals shall be interconnected as noted in the tables below.
-(Reference Section III for the system interconnection requirements) The traffic signal detection for the final traffic patterns shall be inductive loop detection.
+(Reference Section IV for the system interconnection requirements) The traffic signal detection for the final traffic patterns shall be inductive loop detection.
 The Design-Build Team may provide video detection only for temporary traffic patterns during construction.
 Unless allowed otherwise elsewhere in this RFP, the required traffic signal work and signal communications for each intersection are listed below:

-NC NCDOT - Existing Signal to be Modified (1): NC 8 (Germanton Road) Signal Inventory Number Intersection Description Work Requirements Number 09-0146 NC 8 (Germanton Road) at NC 66 (Old Hollow Road) The Design-Build Team shall modify this existing traffic signal to match all temporary construction phasing and the proposed final traffic pattern.
+NC NCDOT - Existing Signal to be Modified (1): NC 8 (Germanton Road) Signal Inventory Number Intersection Description Work Requirements 09-0146 NC 8 (Germanton Road) at NC 66 (Old Hollow Road) The Design-Build Team shall modify this existing traffic signal to match all temporary construction phasing and the proposed final traffic pattern.
 This may require signal phasing changes, signal head changes, closed loop system detectors, and / or system interconnections equipment.
 The Design-Build Team shall provide new equipment for a fully actuated traffic signal, including but not limited to installing a 2070E Controller operating OASIS software, in a 170 cabinet with an auxiliary output file, including base extender.
 The Design-Build Team shall provide new galvanized metal strain poles at this location.
 The Design-Build Team shall upgrade the signal heads at all protected / permissive left turns and U-Turns to Flashing Yellow Arrow signal heads, as appropriate.
-Winston-Salem Signal System.
+The Design-Build Team shall incorporate this signal into the Winston-Salem Signal System.
 See Section III for signal communication requirements for both temporary and permanent operations.

 NCDOT NCDOT - Existing Signals to be Modified (2): US 311 (New Walkertown Road) Signal Inventory Number Intersection Description Work Requirements 09-0521 US 311 (New Walkertown Road) at Future I-74 Eastbound Ramps The Design-Build Team shall modify these existing traffic signals to match all temporary construction phasing and the proposed final traffic pattern.
 This may require signal phasing changes, signal head changes, closed loop system detectors and / or system interconnections equipment.
-The Design-Build Team will not be required to provide new 09-0522 US 311 (New Walkertown Road) at Future I-74 Westbound Ramps The Design Build Team with not be required to provide new galvanized metal strain poles at these locations.
-The Design-Build Team shall incorporate these signals into the existing US 311 (New Walkertown Road) Closed Loop System.
+US 311 (New The Design-Build Team will not be required to provide new galvanized metal strain poles at these locations.
+The Design Build Team shall incorporate these signals into the 09-0522 Walkertown Road) at Future I-74 Westbound Ramps The Design-Build Team shall incorporate these signals into the existing US 311 (New Walkertown Road) Closed Loop System.
 The Design-Build Team shall maintain the required system communication equipment as described in Section III.

 NCI NCDOT - Proposed Signals (2): NC 66 / SR 4000 (University Parkway) Signal Inventory Number Intersection Description Work Requirements 09-TBD NC 66 / SR 4000 (University Parkway) at The Design-Build Team shall design and install new, fully actuated traffic signals with 2070E controllers operating OASIS software, including base extenders, in a 170 cabinet.
-The Design-Build Team shall provide Flashing Yellow Arrow Future I-74 Westbound Ramps NC 66 / SR signal heads at all protected / permissive and permissive left turns and U-Turns, as appropriate.
+The Design-Build Team shall provide Flashing Yellow Arrow signal heads at all protected / permission and permission left turns.
+Future I-74 Westbound Ramps NC 66 / SR 4000 signal heads at all protected / permissive and permissive left turns and U-Turns, as appropriate.
 The Design-Build Team shall provide pedestrian signal heads at each approach with existing or proposed sidewalk.
-09-TBD 4000 (University Parkway) at Future I-74 Eastbound Ramps The Design-Build Team shall incorporate these signals into the Winston-Salem Signal System.
+09-TBD (University Parkway) at Future I-74 Eastbound Ramps The Design-Build Team shall incorporate these signals into the Winston-Salem Signal System.
 See Section III for signal communication requirements for both temporary and permanent operations.